dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 ## Physical descriptors

-The physical descriptors are meant to describe /subsets/ of a logical descriptor and to compose.
+The physical descriptors are meant to describe *subsets* of a logical descriptor and to compose.
-Each physical descriptor can name an ordered sequence of zero or more "baseline" descriptor which is then considered to comprise a piece of the overall logical descriptor.

-Starting from a single physical descriptor, the "baseline" relationship forms a directed graph.
-It is an error for the graph to contain a cycle.
-The baseline relationship may form a DAG (that is: two or more nodes may refer to the same baseline).

-When constructing the logical descriptor, the DAG is traversed in a post-order traversal with each node visited at most once with baselines of a particular node visited from first to last.
+In typical usage we expect to have two physical descriptors that are combined to form the logical descriptor for a target runtime:
+* a "baseline" physical descriptor with a well-known name,
+* a "binary blob" physical descriptor that is part of the target runtime process' memory

-To form the logical descriptor the types are added in traversal order with later appearances augmenting earlier ones (fields are added or modified, sizes and offsets are overwritten).
-The global values are added in traversal order with later appearances overwriting previous ones.
+When constructing the logical descriptor, first the baseline physical desctriptor is consumed: the types and values from the baseline are added to the logical descriptor.
+Then the types of the binary blob are used to augment the baseline: fields are added or modified, sizes and offsets are overwritten.
+The global values of the binary blob are used to augment the baseline: new globals are added, existing globals are modified by overwriting their types or values.

-Rationale: if a baseline is included more than once, only the first inclusion counts.
-If a type appears in multiple physical descriptors, the later appearances may add more fields or change the offsets or definite/indefinite sizes of prior definitions.
+Rationale: If a type appears in multiple physical descriptors, the later appearances may add more fields or change the offsets or definite/indefinite sizes of prior definitions.
 If a value appears multiple times, later definitions take precedence.

-**FIXME** do we really want a DAG?
-Are we ok with a linked list?

 ## Physical JSON descriptor